PathoGenOmics-Lab/transcluster/README.md

 A string used to replace spaces in FASTA records to avoid truncation of sequence descriptors during the analysis.

+### `FITNESS_PADDING_DAYS`

+A list of integers that specify the number of days to pad the fitness estimation denominator time windows with.

 ## Testing the pipeline

-The pipeline can be tested by running `test-local.sh`.
+The workflow can be run with test data by executing [`test-local.sh`](/test-local.sh).